Lycans, vampires, and cherubs… oh my.

 The archangel smiled.
 That flash of pearly white teeth within the framework of coffee-dark skin told her he had an ulterior motive for agreeing.

 “I have every faith in you,” he said, practically purring.

 Oh boy.
 Not too long ago (back in her old life) working for Gadara Enterprises had been a career dream of hers.
 Raguel Gadara was a real estate mogul rivaling Donald Trump and Steve Wynn, with property developments all over North America just begging for an interior designer of Eve’s caliber.
 In reality, however, the dream turned into a nightmare.
 Her years of interior design education and experience had been relegated to the sidelines of her “real” job: demon bounty hunting.

 “Time to go, Evangeline,” Zaphiel said, jerking his head imperiously toward the private elevator that would take them down to the lobby level.
 The deliberate use of her name cemented the suspicion that she was—yet again—being used as a pawn in a bigger game.

 It was a game she didn’t play well; something the cherub would be figuring out soon.

-Eve of Warfare is Novella in The Marked Series.
+Marked is Book 4 in The Marked Series.
 The full series reading order is as follows: